sven-n/MuMain/README.md

 It supports the common starting parameters `/u` and `/p`, example: `main.exe connect /u192.168.0.20 /p55902`.
 The [OpenMU launcher](https://github.com/MUnique/OpenMU/releases/download/v0.8.17/MUnique.OpenMU.ClientLauncher_0.8.17.zip)
 will work as well.
-By default, it connects to localhost and port 44406.
+By default, it connects to localhost and port `44406`.
+The client identifies itself with Version `2.04d` and serial `k1Pk2jcET48mxL3b`.

 ## Credits